Audio-WestlakeU/RCT/README.md

 ## Training

 The training/validation data is obtained from the DCSAE2021 task4 [DESED dataset](https://github.com/turpaultn/DESED).
-The downloading of the dataset is quite complicated, no all data is available for the accesses.
-So, your testing result might be different with an incomplete validation dataset.
+The download of DESED is quite tedious and not all data is available for the accesses.
+You could ask for help from the DCASE committee to get the full dataset.
+Noted that, your testing result might be different with an incomplete validation dataset.

 To train the model, please first get the baseline architecture of [DCASE2021 task 4](https://github.com/DCASE-REPO/DESED_task)
 by: